epotters/jib-frontend-maven/README.md

 ### Why
-If you deploy to a cloud, you have to wrap your frontend apps in a containers.
+If you deploy to a cloud service, you have to wrap your frontend apps in a container.
 There are several approaches possible to realize this.
 You can create a docker file, build it and push it to a registry like Docker Hub.
 You can create docker-compose file with a service based on a standard image, copy your app files to a handy location and map them on a volume